maovrn/battleship/README.md

 ## Implementation

-The task is completed in React + Redux with vanilla JS ES6.
+The task is completed in React + Redux on JS ES6.

+The game has been tested in almost all modern browsers including mobile browsers.

 ## [Demo](https://battleship-453e1.firebaseapp.com/)